Neurology & Africa Task Force

 Further information can be found on the EAN Website: https://www.ean.org/learn/educational-events

-African neurologists in training from corresponding institutional members who are RRFS/Full members are eligible to apply for the clinical fellowship for financial support of 6-12 weeks in a European department of neurology (https://www.ean.org/learn/fellowships-and-funding/clinical-fellowship).
-This is also open to residents and neurologists of low and lower-middle income countries from sub-Saharan Africa, but NOT ALL African countries.
+African neurologists in training from corresponding institutional member countries who are RRFS/Full members are eligible to apply for the clinical fellowship for financial support of 6-12 weeks in a European department of neurology (https://www.ean.org/learn/fellowships-and-funding/clinical-fellowship).
+Up to 12 weeks are also open to residents and neurologists from low and lower-middle income countries from sub-Saharan Africa.

 Further information can be found on the EAN Website: https://www.ean.org/learn/fellowships-and-funding/clinical-fellowship.

-African neurologists in training from corresponding institutional members who are RRFS/Full members are eligible to apply for the Mentorship programme:
+African neurologists in training from corresponding institutional member countries who are RRFS/Full members are eligible to apply for the Mentorship programme:

 Further information can be found on the EAN Website: https://www.ean.org/learn/mentorship-programme/mentees

-African neurologists in training from corresponding institutional members who are RRFS/Full members are eligible to participate and register for free to virtual Masterclasses & online webinars
+African neurologists in training from corresponding institutional member countries who are RRFS/Full members are eligible to participate and register for free to virtual Masterclasses & online webinars

 Further information can be found on the EAN Website: https://www.ean.org/learn/eeducation

-African medical students from corresponding institutional members who are EAN Student Members are eligible to apply for the Student Teaser fellowship for financial support a stay outside the city of residence and ideally in a European neurological department.
+African medical students from corresponding institutional member countries who are EAN Student Members are eligible to apply for the Student Teaser fellowship for financial support a stay outside the city of residence and ideally in a European neurological department.

 Further information can be found on the EAN Website: https://www.ean.org/learn/student-teaser-fellowship